 In August 1949, George V. Allen wrote an article for the Washington Star newspaper.
 He was responding to a frequently question of the time: why were Voice of America programs not conveniently heard inside the United States.
 Allen was the best person to answer the question as the Assistant Secretary of State for Public Affairs, and thus the “owner” of VOA and the rest of what we today would call “public diplomacy”

 Allen’s position was still new, only five years old.
 His predecessors were Archibald MacLeish and William Benton.
-Allen was also the first Foreign Service Officer in the position, and perhaps the only to be formally in charge of all of U.S. public diplomacy.
+Allen was also the first Foreign Service Officer to serve as the Assistant Secretary for Public Affairs, and perhaps the only to be formally in charge of all of U.S. public diplomacy.
 As the Assistant Secretary, he was in charge of a large international information service that included “documentary motion picture films, posters, pamphlets, photographs, and various other means to give foreigners correct information about the United States.”
 The broadcasting component was a relatively small add-on, and not a core function.

 In addition to the information side, there was the broad technical, educational, and cultural “interchanges.”
 At the time, international educational affairs, such as exchanges, were considered cultural affairs.
 Allen’s office managed and coordinated exchanges with “students, technicians, and other persons between the United States and foreign countries.”
 Allen continued his explanation: “we give a small but significant support to American schools in Latin America, and we maintain most of the American libraries established abroad [by the Office of War Information] during the war.”